theol-tuc/TTGD/TTG_Backend/TemplateMatrix.md

 Solve the challenge by building the board as a Matrix with all of the parts defined in: ${matrixParts}

 ## Challenge
-The challenge you need to solve using the library is: ${question}
+The challenge you need to solve is: ${question}

 ## Output
-The Output should be collection of the functions from the library to be executed in the order they are needed to solve the challenge.
-The output should be in the form of a list of functions, with each function being represented as a string.
+The Output should be a Matrix of lists, with every space of the board filled with the symbol corresponding to the part in that space.